Surprising Side Effects of Eating Peanut Butter, According to Science

 Are you a self-proclaimed peanut butter aficionado or do you just have an appreciation for the creamy spread?

 Regardless of where you stand (assuming you even like the stuff), peanut butter is loved by many people, which is why we deemed it necessary to unpack the potential side effects (not all of which are bad!) you could have from eating the delicious nut butter.
-Below, we detail five of these side effects, and after, don't miss The 7 Healthiest Foods to Eat Right Now!
+Below, we detail five of these side effects, and after, don't miss 22 Meals to Melt Belly Fat in 2022.

 After eating peanut butter, you may experience…

 Acid reflux or heartburn.

 Unfortunately, peanut butter can cause some major discomfort in your chest and throat.
 Why?
 Peanuts are higher in fat than some other nuts, which means they aggravate what's called the lower esophageal sphincter (LES), a bundle of muscles that look like a flap at the end of your esophagus.
 Fatty foods can cause the LES to relax—but not in a good way.
 You need your LES to stay strong and mighty because it's what seals the bottom of your esophagus and protects it from stomach acid.

 So, when fatty foods make your LES relax, stomach acid can creep up into your esophagus, giving you symptoms of acid reflux and heartburn.
 Ouch!
 However, as long as you're eating the nut butter in small servings (about 2 tablespoons per serving) throughout the week, you may avoid this problem altogether.
 Be sure to read the 28 Best and Worst Foods for Acid Reflux for more ideas on which foods to steer clear of as well as which ones to eat more of!